|

 Instructor: Irv Lubliner

-Registration for this course is closed.
-Felicia Bornstein Lubliner, a Polish survivor of the Auschwitz and Gross-Rosen Nazi concentration camps, wrote and spoke publicly afterward about her Holocaust experiences.
-Her son, the course instructor, invites you to delve into her written stories and oral presentation transcripts, published as “Only Hope: A Survivor’s Stories of the Holocaust.”
+Felicia Bornstein Lubliner, a survivor of ghettos and concentration camps (Auschwitz and Gross-Rosen) in Nazi-occupied Poland, wrote and spoke publicly afterward about her Holocaust experiences.
+Her son, the course instructor, invites you to delve into her written stories and oral presentations, published as “Only Hope: A Survivor’s Stories of the Holocaust.”
 Each story will be read aloud, either by the instructor or by students who have the book.
 Participants will be invited to share their reactions, questions, and insights.
 We will discuss the historical context and lessons to be learned about that period, the universal human responses that the narratives evoke, and the relevance of the subject matter to challenges we face in modern times.

 NOTE: Purchase of "Only Hope" is optional.
 It is available as a paperback book for $15.99 and as a Kindle download for $5.99.